Learning Generalisable Omni-Scale Representations for Person Re-Identification: Omni-Scale Network for Person Re-ID

 \subsection{Omni-Scale Residual Block}

-The building block of OSNet is the residual bottleneck~\cite{he2016deep}, equipped with the Lite $3\!\times\!3$ layer (Fig.~\ref{fig:bottleneck}).
-Given an input $\bm{x}$, it aims to learn a residual $\tilde{\bm{x}}$ with a mapping function $F$, i.e.
+The building block in OSNet is based on the residual bottleneck~\cite{he2016deep}, but equipped with the Lite $3\! \times \!3$ layer (Fig.~\ref{fig:bottleneck}).
+Given an input $\bm{x}$, a residual bottleneck aims to learn a residual $\tilde{\bm{x}}$ via a mapping function $F$, i.e.

-where $F$ denotes a Lite $3\times3$ convolution layer that learns \emph{single-scale} features (the receptive field = $3 \times 3$).
-Note that here the $1\times1$ convolution layers are ignored in notation as they are used to manipulate feature channels and do not contribute to the aggregation of spatial information~\cite{he2016deep,xie2017aggregated}.
+where $F$ denotes a Lite $3\! \times\!
+3$ convolution layer that learns \emph{single-scale} features (i.e.~receptive field = $3\! \times\!
+3$).
+Note that here the $1\! \times\!
+1$ convolution layers are ignored in notation as they are used to manipulate feature channels and do not contribute to the aggregation of spatial information~\cite{he2016deep,xie2017aggregated}.

 \keypoint{Multi-Scale Feature Learning} To achieve multi-scale feature learning, we extend the residual function $F$ by introducing a new dimension, \emph{exponent} $t$, to represent the feature scale.
-For $F^t$, with $t > 1$, we stack $t$ Lite $3\times3$ layers, resulting in a receptive field of size $(2t+1)\times (2t+1)$.
+For $F^t$, with $t > 1$, we stack $t$ Lite $3\! \times\!
+3$ layers, resulting in a receptive field of size $(2t+1)\! \times\!
+(2t+1)$.
 Then, the residual to be learned, $\tilde{\bm{x}}$, is the sum of incremental scales of representations up to $T$:

 When $T\! =\!
 1$, Eq.~\eqref{eq:mult_stream_residual} reduces to Eq.~\eqref{eq:base_residual}, i.e. the baseline single-scale bottleneck as shown in Fig.~\ref{fig:bottleneck}(a).
-Considering computational cost, we use $T\! = \!4$ in this paper where the largest receptive field is $9\!\times\!
+Considering the computational cost, we use $T\! =\!
+4$ in this paper where the largest receptive field is $9\! \times\!
 9$.
-This corresponds to Fig.~\ref{fig:bottleneck}(b).
+This is depicted in Fig.~\ref{fig:bottleneck}(b).

-\keypoint{Dynamic and Unified Aggregation Gate} So far, each individual stream gives us the features of only one specific scale, i.e. \emph{scale homogeneous}.
-To learn effective omni-scale features, we propose to combine the outputs of different streams in a \emph{dynamic} way, i.e. different weights are assigned to different scales according to the input image, rather than being fixed and identical for all the data after training.
-More specifically, the dynamic scale fusion is achieved by a novel aggregation gate (AG), which is a \emph{learnable neural network}.
+\keypoint{Dynamic and Unified Aggregation Gate} So far, each individual stream gives us features of only one specific scale, i.e. \emph{scale homogeneous}.
+To learn effective omni-scale features, we propose to combine the outputs of different streams in a \emph{dynamic} way, i.e.~different weights are assigned to different scales according to the input image, rather than being fixed and identical for all the data after training.
+More specifically, the dynamic scale fusion is achieved by a novel aggregation gate (AG), which is essentially a \emph{learnable neural network}.

 Let $\bm{x}^t$ denote $F^t (\bm{x})$, the omni-scale residual $\tilde{\bm{x}}$ is then formulated by

 where $G (\bm{x}^t)$ is a data-conditioned vector with length spanning the entire channel dimension of input $\bm{x}^t$, and $\odot$ denotes the Hadamard product. $G$ is implemented as a mini-network composed of a non-parametric global average pooling layer~\cite{lin2013network} and a multi-layer perceptron (MLP) with one ReLU-activated hidden layer, followed by the sigmoid activation.
 To reduce parameter overhead, we follow~\cite{woo2018cbam,hu2018senet} to reduce the MLP's hidden dimension with a reduction ratio, which is set to 16.